23Nero/Applying-the-security-patch/README.md

 #### 11. Based on the test result without html file, how to read?

+- In folder lastest/logs/*, we can cat and grep to see CVE fail.

+  cat event-logs_xxx.txt | grep FAIL

+- Then trace that fail ID in test_result.xml to know generic information of fail
+- Know more iformation of fail, we can trace in **device_log_cat_test** file.

 #### 12. When running the test, which 2 folders are created and their uses?